-Most inorganic garden fertilisers combine these three major elements with secondary nutrients and trace elements, in a balanced form.
+Most inorganic garden fertilisers combine these three major elements with secondary nutrients (micronutrients) and trace elements, in a balanced form.
 They are known as N.P.K. mixtures.
 Some of the mixtures are higher in nitrogen while others contain a greater proportion of phosphorus or potassium, depending on the intended purpose.
 For example, a fertiliser with an N.P.K. mix of 5:7:4 is high in phosphorus and therefore good for root vegetables, flowers, fruits, woody shrubs, roses, canes, citrus, sweet corn and legumes.
 A nitrogen-rich mixture of N.P.K.
 10:4:6, is better for leaf and stem vegetables (cabbage, lettuce, celery, rhubarb, etc.), leafy shrubs and foliage plants.

 Organic fertilisers include manures and animal and vegetable byproducts, such as blood and bone and cow manure.
 These contain smaller amounts of the major plant foods, so they need to be added to the soil in greater quantities.
 Because they often contain a large proportion of fibrous material they're good for building and improving soil structure and texture, especially in sandy soils.
 Because organic manures are broken down by bacteria they release their nutrients slowly over a long period.
 As with inorganic fertilisers, some, such as chicken manure, are high in nitrogen while others, like blood and bone, contain more phosphorus.
 The best results in the garden come from using a mixture of both organic and inorganic fertilisers.